 Day 6- Small Group Practice

 Go over ways to start an inference.
-Start by working on simple inference questions like the following.
-Go over the answers as a whole group.
-This is important so students can hear other students’ thinking.
+Start by working on simple inference sentence starters like the following.

 Day 7- Small Group Task Cards